whancock6/sdss2/_pages/about.md

   - /about/
   - /about.html
 ---
-## Home

-Welcome to the website of the Saint David's Society of Savannah - celebrating Welsh herritage in Savannah since 2013!
+Welcome to the website of the Saint David's Society of Savannah - celebrating, preserving, and promoting ﻿Welsh cultural heritage in Welsh herritage in Savannah since 2013!

-\>insert more 'about us' information here
 ## Annual Events

-\> create links to events
+The Society hosts a number of annual events open to our members and their guests:

+### The Tudor Ball
-\> add description of events
+\> description of event

-Tudor Ball
+\> Link to history of the battle of bosworth field

-Oyster Roast
+### Oyster Roast
+\> description of event

-Annual Meeting
+### Annual Meeting
+\> description of event